chriscook/paginator/readme.md

 ### Additional settings

-Additional settings can be used to customise __Pageinator__, and should be added as a parameter within curly braces:
+Additional settings can be used to customise __Paginator__, and should be added as a parameter within curly braces:

 + `itemsPerPage`: How many items appear per page (default `6`; must be any integer greater than `0`).
 + `keyboardNavigation`: Whether the pages can be traversed using the left and right arrow keys (default `true`; must be boolean).